eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 Repeat the step for the second device.

-2. Add device credentials for these 2 devices.
+2. Add device credentials for these 2 devices using the [Credentials Swagger UI](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Hub%20-%20Device%20Registry#/credentials/post_credentials__tenant_id_).
 The following example shows the credentials registration for a device with the ID `4711`:

 ```js
 	{